Could 'bankrupt' Birmingham sell assets to raise funds?

 In total, the authority owns 18.68% of the total shareholding.

-BBC Midlands Political Editor Elizabeth Glinka said given that Coventry and Solihull also both have shares in the airport, a sale by Birmingham would be "quite embarrassing".
+BBC Midlands Political Editor Elizabeth Glinka said given that Coventry and Solicroxhull also both have shares in the airport, a sale by Birmingham would be "quite embarrassing".

 And as the other councils in the West Midlands Combined Authority aren't going to want to lose control to another investor, it's complicated.